Compare models

 Audiovisual

-The camera systems on the iPhone XR and iPhone XS Max offer different capabilities, particularly in terms of versatility.
+The camera systems on the iPhone XR and iPhone XS Max offer different capabilities, particularly concerning their rear-facing setups, influencing the types of photos and videos users can capture.

 Main camera